obiwanjacobi/Adventure-Builder/Jacobi.AdventureBuilder.Twine/readme.md

 ### Assets

-- [ ] Linked Commands.
-The commands (being in) the precense of the Asset adds to the palette.
+- [ ] Action Commands.
+The commands of the Asset (when in inventory) adds to the palette.
+- [x] Linked Commands.
+The commands that can be applied to the Asset.

 A thing that is in a Passage.
 Some things can be picked up and carried (inventory), some things are stationary / fixed.